 Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
 Uses strategy incorrectly or with parts missing.
 When the content involves a skill, strategy, or process, the barcher engages students in practice activities that help them develop fluency and alternative ways of securing procedures, but less than the majority of students are displaying the desired effect in student evidence at the taxonomy level of the critical content.
 When the content involves a skiller strategy, or process, the taskiller engages students in practice activities that help them develop fluency and alternative ways of executing procedures.
 The desired effect is displayed in the majority of student evidence at the taxonomy level of the critical content.
-As a result of monitoring all students, the teacher intentionally plans and integrates multiple strategies or behaviors associated with this element, or the teacher adapts strategies to meets of students to ensure the desired effect is evident in all students in
+As a result of monitoring all students, the teacher intentionally plans and integrates multiple strategies or behaviors associated with this element, or the teacher adapts strategies to medic of students to ensure the desired effect is evident in all students in

 Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
 Uses strategy incorrectly or with parts missing.
-When presenting content, the hascher helps students deepen their knowledge of critical content by examining similarities and differences, but less than the majority of students are displaying the desired affect in student evidence at the taxonomy level of the critical content.
+When presenting content, the seacher helps students deepen their knowledge of critical content by examining similarities and differences, but less than the majority of students are displaying the desired effect in student evidence at the taxonomy level of the critical content.
 When presenting content, the teacher helps students deepen their knowledge of critical content by examining similarities and differences.
-The desired effect is displayed in the majority of student excitance at the taxonomy level of the critical content.
-As a result of non tong a students, the teacher interfers y pans are risky risks in .
-The associated with the season are withing as one of the teacher to mine teacher to make the season of students to ensule the season of students to ensule the salvent in a students.
+The desired effect is displayed in the majority of student ex klance at the taxonomy level of the critical content.
+As a result of monitoring a students, the teacher retrievally sensions and retrievally sensions are senset, or senset, or senset, or metables are the seed or research respect or research students to ensure the cast actually services and actually services actually services and actually